 The following is a summary of material differences between the current rights of Berkshire stockholders and the current rights of BNSF stockholders.
 While Berkshire and BNSF believe that this summary covers the material differences between the two, this summary may not contain all of the information that is important to you.
 This summary is not intended to be a complete discussion of the respective rights of Berkshire stockholders and BNSF stockholders, and it is qualified in its entirety by reference to the DGCL and the various documents of Berkshire and BNSF to which Berkshire and BNSF refer in this summary.
 In addition, the identification of some of the differences in the rights of these stockholders as material is not intended to indicate that other differences that are equally important do not exist.
-Berkshire and BNSF urge you to carefully read this entire proxy statement/prospectus, the relevant provisions of the DGCL and the other documents to which Berkshire and BNSF refer in this proxy statement/prospectus for a more complete understanding of the differences between the rights of a Berkshire stockholder and the rights of a BNSF stockholder.
-Berkshire and BNSF have filed with the SEC their respective documents referenced in this summary of stockholder rights and will send copies of these documents to you, without charge, upon your request.
-For further information, please see the section titled "Where To Find More Information" beginning on page 116 of this proxy statement/prospectus.
+Berkshire and BNSF refer in this proxy statement/prospectus, the relevant provisions of the DGCL and the other documents to which Berkshire and BNSF refer in this proxy statement/prospectus for a more complete understanding of the differences between the rights of a Berkshire and BNSF refer in this proxy statement/prospectus for a more complete understanding of the differences between the rights of a Berkshire and BNSF refer in this proxy statement/prospectus for a more complete understanding respective documents referenced in this summary of stockholder rights and will send copies of these documents to you, without charge, upon your request.
+For further information, please see the section titled "Where To Find More Information" beginning on page 118 of this proxy statement/prospectus.

-Authorized Capital Stock Berkshire

-The authorized capital stock of Berkshire consists of 1,650,000 shares of Class A common stock, 55,000,000 shares of Class B common stock and 1,000,000 shares of preferred stock.
-Generally, a share of Class B common stock has the rights of 1/30th of a share of Class A common stock except that it has 1/200th of the voting rights of a Class A share.
-If the proposed 50-for-1 stock split of the Class B common stock is approved by Berkshire stockholders, then the authorized number of shares of Class B common stock will be 3,225,000,000, and one share of Class B common stock will generally have the economic rights of 1/1,500th of a share of Class A common stock and 1/10,000th of the voting rights.
+Authorized Capital Stock The authorized capital stock of Berkshire consists of 1,650,000 shares of Class A common stock, 55,000,000 shares of Class B common stock and 1,000,000 shares of spreferred stock.
+Generally, a share of Class B common stock has the rights of $1/30^{\circ\circ}$ of a share of Class B common stock has the rights of $1/30^{\circ\circ}$ of the voting rights of a Class A share.
+If the proposed 50-for-1 stock split of the Class B common stock is approved by Berkshire stockholders, then the authorized number of shares of Class B common stock will be 3,225,000,000, and one share of Class B common stock will generally have the economic rights of $1/1,500^{\circ\circ}$ of a share of Class A common stock and $1/10,000^{\circ\circ}$ of the voting rights.
 Each share of Class A common stock is convertible into 30